Hans-Jeiger/SpectatorDrones/README.md

 ## Getting Started

+### Shorthands

+POI - Point of interest.
+Points in the 3D space which are relevant for the drone system

 ### Prerequisites

 to utilize this Unreal Engine plugin, you need to have installed Unreal Engine.
+Yes, really.

 (Download link: https://www.unrealengine.com/en-US/get-now)

+#### Limitations

+As the plugin works now, it works in 3d projects where there is sufficient open space above the playing area.
+Due to not having very sophisticated methods for pathfinding and collision avoidance, the drones  will not work well in cluttered areas.

 ### Installing

 In the root folder of your Unreal Engine project, move to the Plugins folder.
-(If there is no Plugins folder, you can just create it.)
+(If there is no Plugins folder, you can just create a folder named "Plugins".)

 Within the Plugins folder, clone this repository: